President’s Office

 Dr. Plumb assumed the presidency of Saint Michael’s College on January 1, 2024, where he is committed to advancing the college’s mission and values.

 Born and raised in upstate New York, Dr. Plumb is proud to have been the first in his family to graduate from college.
 He is married to his high school sweetheart, Mary.
 Together, they have three adult children, Matthew, Lauren, and Sean, who are each happily married and have blessed the family with seven grandchildren.
-Having hiked the Adirondacks while growing up, Dr. Plumb still enjoys hiking, backpacking and camping in his spare time and looks forward to exploring the great outdoors in the Green Mountain State.
+Having hiked the Adirondacks while growing up, Dr. Plumb still enjoys hiking, backpacking, camping, and exploring the great outdoors in the Green Mountain State.

 Vision & Values